top of page

 I work in:

-• Aashna Counselling & Psychotherapy, North Finchley, North London N12 9EH - less than ten minutes walk from Woodside Park tube station (Northern Line) and North Finchley bus station
+• Aashna Counselling & Psychotherapy, North Finchley, North London N12 9EH - 15 minutes walk from Woodside Park tube station (Northern Line) and a few minutes from North Finchley bus station

 Thank you for completing the contact form.
 I will be in touch soon.